Ang Chan I

-Early life
+Birth and early life

-Chan Reachea was born in Chaktomuk in 1486.
-He was the second son of King Dharma Rechea II, who was the half-brother of Princess Srei Sokuntbot, who reigned in Tuol Basan.
-Kampong Cham.
-Chan Reachea, known as Chao Ponhea Chan Reachea, the governor of Chaktomuk district at the age of 24, was forced to leave Chaktomuk by deportation in 1509 at the request of Srei Sokuntbot, who dreamed of two dragons flying to bite his royal umbrella, which he thinking as a threat to his throne, the other being a king as Sdach Korn.
-The daily life of Chan Reachea in the Khmer-Siamese border area, he disguised himself as a kramak in attracting elephants to the Siamese king, named "Ramathibodi II".
+Chan Reachea ("Chan" henceforth), was born in Chaktomuk, Cambodia (modern-day Pnomh Penh) in 1486.
+He was the second son of King Dharma Rechea II and the half-brother of King Srei Sokuntbot ("Sokuntbot" henceforth), who reigned from Tuol Basan in Kampong Cham Province.
+Chan became the governor of Chaktomuk district at the age of 24, but in 1509 he was forcibly deported to the Cambodian-Siamese border at the request of Sokuntbot, who had dreamed of a threat to his throne in the form of two dragons flying to bite his royal umbrella, interpreting the dragons to be Chan and a rival Cambodian king Sdach Korn ("Korn" henceforth).

-In 1512, Sdach Korn raised an army to conquer the capital of Tuol Basan and victoriously expelled Sokuntbot from the capital to set up a fort in Stung Sen district, Kampong Thom province.
-Srei Sokuntbot send royal message to inform Chan Reachea about the director's revolt and announced the appointment of Chan Reachea as Grand Viceroy to return to help him.
-The return Chan Reach lent 5,000 Siamese troops with the negotiation of the offering by offering 100 elephants and 5,000 soldiers to the Siamese king.
-Chan Reachea arrived in Battambang province, the district chief named "Ponhea Nou" donated 10,000 troops and 100 food carts to Chan Reachea, and he continued his journey to Pursat province and met with the district chief.
+In 1512 Korn raised an army to conquer Tuol Basan and was victorious, expelling Sokuntbot from the capital and forcing the defeated king to set up a fort in the Stung Sen district of Kampong Thom province.
+Sokuntbot sent a message to Chan telling of Korn's revolt and appointing him as Grand Viceroy, tasked with returning to help him.
+Borrowing 5,000 Siamese troops from the Siamese king in return for 100 elephants, Chan arrived in Battambang province, where the district chief Ponhea Nou donated a further 10,000 troops and 100 food carts.